Average Cost of Having a Baby in the US

 Nebraska families paid $2,685 out of pocket on average in 2020, 41% higher than the $1,905 national average.
 Michigan families paid just $974, roughly half the national average.

-The gap comes from price differences, not birth rates or C-section frequency.
+Price differences drive the gap, not birth rates or C-section frequency.
 Nebraska's higher costs likely reflect higher negotiated prices in a less competitive hospital market.
-Michigan's unusually low costs suggest stronger price competition and lower average prices paid by employer plans, even with similar benefit designs
+Michigan's unusually low costs suggest stronger price competition and lower average prices paid by employer plans, even with similar benefit designs.

 $2,447